Cambridge International School

-Head Teacher: They refer to the Head Teacher as the Principal at CIS to reflect its international status and Philippa Mills is the main lady who joined in Sept 2017 from a British school In Spain.
-She’s a Cambridgeshire lass (educated at King’s Ely and Homerton College); she’s friendly, normal (by which I mean, not madly posh), experienced and gives the air of someone focused on the task, I liked her.
+They refer to the Head Teacher as the Principal at CIS to reflect its international status and Philippa Mills is the main lady who joined in Sept 2017 from a British school In Spain.
+She’s a Cambridgeshire lass (educated at King’s Ely and Homerton College); she’s friendly, experienced and can’t help but exude enthusiasm for her role and school life.

-Wrap around care: Excellent.
-At the Junior School the day starts at 9am and ends at 3.15pm and pupils can be dropped off at the breakfast club at 7.30am and picked up at as late as 6.30pm.
+Excellent.
+At the Primary School the day starts at 9am and ends at 3.15pm and pupils can be dropped off at the breakfast club at 8am and picked up at as late as 5.30pm.

 Seniors can arrive at school from 8am for an 8.45am start.
 School finishes at 4.30pm but most stay on for activities until 5.30pm and there’s supervised prep (so you don’t have to).
 After school clubs include chess, football, drama, art, DofE and they’re responsive to pupils’ suggestions for others.
 Transport is currently set up around Whittlesford, into the city and beyond towards Waterbeach and Trumpington.
 Additional bus routes may be added in the future.